gpenaud/dotfiles/README.md

 ## Installation
 `
 DOTFILES_DIR=some_dir \
-DOTFILES_ENV=laptop \
+DOTFILES_ENV_FILE=laptop \
 bash setup.sh
 `

-The DOTFILES_ENV will source some environment variable file, specific to environnement
+The DOTFILES_ENV_FILE will source some environment variable file, specific to environnement